netauth/netauth.org/content/posts/remote-procedure-call.md

 with.

 So if JSON is out, what other formats are available?
-Well, there's always XML, but as mentioned in the first post (Git Init) the goal is to build something that feels like its from the Sun days, and XML does not feel like that at all.
+Well, there's always XML, but as mentioned in [the first post](git-init.md) the goal is to build something that feels like its from the Sun days, and XML does not feel like that at all.